-Rebekah Brooks, the former chief executive at News Corp.
-(NWSA)’s U.K. publishing unit who was arrested last year in probes of tabloid phone hacking and police bribery, had a retired police horse in her stable from 2008 to 2010.
+Rebekah Brooks, the former chief executive officer at News Corp.
+(NWSA:US)’s U.K. publishing unit arrested last year in probes of tabloid phone hacking and police bribery, had a retired police horse in her stable from 2008 to 2010.

 “It is mind boggling that the police even knew Rebekah Brooks might have wanted a horse,” said Mark Lewis, a lawyer for phone-hacking victims who says police previously worked with News Corp. to contain the phone-hacking scandal.
 “It isn’t that the relationship was too close, it was a long way past that.”